Terms & Conditions

 10.3.
 Nothing in the Agreement limits any liability that cannot legally be limited, including liability for:

-10.3.1. death or personal injury caused by negligence; or
+10.3.1. death or personal injury caused by negligence or

 10.3.2. fraud or fraudulent misrepresentation.

 10.4.
-Subject to clause 10.3, Centrus360's total liability to the Customer under or in connection with the Agreement and use of the Services during each Contract Year will not exceed the cap.
+Subject to clause 10.3, Centrus360’s total liability to the Customer under or in connection with the Agreement and use of the Services during each Contract Year will not exceed an amount equal to 100% of the Fees paid by the Customer to Centrus360 in the Contract Year in which the liability arose.

-10.8.
+10.6.
 Unless the Customer notifies Centrus360 that it intends to make a claim within 28 days after the event giving rise to the claim, Centrus360 will have no liability for that event.
-The Customer's notice must identify the event and grounds for the claim in reasonable detail.
+The Customer’s notice must identify the event and grounds for the claim in reasonable detail.

 11. Confidentiality